phohland/PVS/README.md

 ## Usage

-To use hRELSA in your ICU setting, follow these steps:
+To use PVS in your ICU setting, follow these steps:

 1. **Data Collection:** Gather the necessary clinical input variables for each patient.
 These variables may include vital signs, laboratory results, physiological scores, and other relevant clinical measurements.